Stop limit order: What it is and how to use it effectively?

 Trigger Price Yes (Stop Price) No (Order is live immediately) Yes (Stop Price)

-Execution Price Best available market price once triggered Specified limit price or better Specified limit price or better (AFTER stop price is triggered)
+Execution Price Best available market price once triggered Specified limit price or better Specified limit price or better

 Execution Guarantee High (usually executes, unless liquidity is extremely low) No (only executes if limit price is reached) No (only executes if limit price is reached AFTER stop is triggered)